Signs That Your House Might Be Haunted

 We've all had the unsettling experience of hearing a strange noise coming from the basement or attic when we are sure we are home alone.
 We calm our frazzled nerves by reasoning that it was just the house shifting or a large truck passing by.
 These are logical explanations that make perfect sense.
 There are, however, other reasons for those sudden noises that make our hearts skip a beat.
 Those reasons are the stuff of nightmares.

-This leads us to the first indication that your house might be haunted:
+This leads us to the first of five indications that your house might be haunted:

 1. Unexplained Noises